Data type support

 Enables the library to utilize Tensor Cores with TF32 computation for matrices with 32-bit input and output.

-hipBLASLt GEMM operation equation:
+The GEMM operation follows this equation:

 \[D = Activation(alpha \cdot op(A) \cdot op(B) + beta \cdot op(C) + bias)\]